quaternionmedia/alfred/docs/examples/render.md

 # Render video
 Render an `Edl` with a single video and download the result when finished.

+See [about/edl](../../about/edl) for a full list of render parameters available.

 ## Request
 === "Edl"
     ``` json title="data.json"